-How to create multi-distro bootable Linux stick
+How to create a multi-distro bootable Linux stick

-Unless you are into GRUB, and want to learn more about it and feel more comfortable fixing GRUB issues by yourself.
+Unless you are into GRUB and want to learn more about it and feel more comfortable fixing GRUB issues by yourself,

 Don’t.

-Short answer, if you will only work with images less than 4GB, then it can* work, but if you are going to work with bigger images that you need live (Parrot Security 6+GB) it won’t work.
+Short answer, if you will only work with images less than 4GB, then it can(*) work, but if you are going to work with bigger images that you need live (Parrot Security 6+GB), it won’t work.

 Long answer, I didn’t find a lot of info online on how to create a multi-partition multi-boot USB stick,